avershave/Mindflayer/README.md

-# sploitStreet
+# Mindflayer
-## Goals with sploitStreet
+## Goals with Mindflayer
-- Automation with Metasploit
+- Automation with Mindflayer
-	- sploitStreet will be able to learn from the infromation it gathers.
+	- Mindflyer will be able to learn from the infromation it gathers.
 With the information, it will be able to decide on what the next move it should do.
 Not every move will be to actually accomplish an exploit.
 It will try to confuse the user randomly.

 ## Accomplished so far:
 1. Built framework for user input